IEC 61511

-IEC standard 61511 is a technical standard which sets out practices in the engineering of systems that ensure the safety of an industrial process through the use of instrumentation.
+IEC standard 61511 is a series of technical standards which sets out practices in the engineering of systems that ensure the safety of an industrial process through the use of instrumentation.
 Such systems are referred to as Safety Instrumented Systems.
 The title of the standard is "Functional safety - Safety instrumented systems for the process industry sector".

 Scope

 The process industry sector includes many types of manufacturing processes, such as refineries, petrochemical, chemical, pharmaceutical, pulp and paper, and power.
 The process sector standard does not cover nuclear power facilities or nuclear reactors.
 IEC 61511 covers the application of electrical, electronic and programmable electronic equipment.
 While IEC 61511 does apply to equipment using pneumatic or hydraulic systems to manipulate final elements, the standard does not cover the design and implementation of pneumatic or hydraulic logic solvers.

 This standard defines the functional safety requirements established by IEC 61508 in process industry sector terminology.
 IEC 61511 focuses attention on one type of instrumented safety system used within the process sector, the Safety Instrumented System (SIS).